 The cream colored Bu Halima Gate comes just before the entrance to Humayun’s Tomb.
 This 16th century gate leads to the tomb garden of Bu Halima.
 Unfortunately, not much is known about Bu Halima.

 The Arab Serai Gate (1560-61) is about 14 meters high and provided housing for craftsmen from Persia, who came for the construction of Humayun’s Tomb.

 Afsarwala means an “officer”.
-Afsarwala Tomb (1566) is an Officer’s tomb built during Mughal rule.
-The mosque is located next to the tomb.
+Afsarwala Tomb (1566) is an officer's tomb built during the Mughal rule.
+A mosque is located next to the tomb.

 The West Gate is the main entrance to Humayun’s Tomb.
 It is 16 meters high.
 The dome seen on the top is a part of the main monument inside.

 Humayun’s Tomb (1565-72) stands on a platform of size 12,000 square meters and is 47 meters high.
 It was designed by Persian architect, Mirak Mirza Ghiyath.
 The Persian influence is evident form the gardens around, use of red sandstone and white marble and the use of double dome with a high neck drum.
 The brass finial over the white marble dome is itself about 6 meters high.

 CHAR BAGH GARDEN

 The Char Bagh Garden,or Four Gardens, are four square shaped gardens with pathways and two bisecting water channels.
 The gardens create an ambiance of peace and tranquility.

 Behind Humayuns Tomb, in the south-east corner, is Nai-ka-Gumbad, or Barber’s Tomb (circa 1590).
 It is said to be the tomb of the barber who worked for the royal family.